r/itsthatbad

 One of Unwin’s observations is that men (in general) imposing rules on women’s sexuality is futile, because women naturally don’t want people telling them however many men they can or can’t bang and when.
 Since they naturally don’t want to be subjugated in that way, sooner or later, one generation or another, when they have the opportunity, they’ll start going against whatever rules were imposed on them.
 And the culture is in free-fall after that.

 Ultimately, a culture that forces women into restrained sexuality is unsustainable.
-The same is true for a culture that promotes sexual liberation, according to Unwin.
+The same is true of a culture that promotes sexual liberation, according to Unwin.
 In a way, Unwin doubles down against imposing rules on women by noting that productivity and greater accomplishments go hand in hand with more rights and freedoms for women.

 The challenge is, with those rights and freedoms for women, the whole society—enough women and men—must voluntarily practice sexual restraint in order to maintain their culture.
 Unwin didn’t observe any civilization that was able to do so successfully.
 He did observe civilizations that imposed virginity at marriage rules on women, but those rules could only be enforced for so long.